 The following is a guest article from Dr. Spencer Nadolsky.
-If you’re interested in submitting content, please refer to our contribution page.

 Hypertension, commonly referred to as “high blood pressure” or “high blood,” is one of the most common weight-related diseases you’ll come across as a personal trainer.